dominic6809/alx-backend-storage/0x02-redis_basic/README.md

 - Feel free to modify any sections to better suit your project specifics or personal preferences.
 - You can save this README as `README.md` in your project directory for easy reference.

-Let me know if you need any further changes or additions!